Atul Agnihotri: As film producer

 Agnihotri's second directorial venture, Hello (2008) had been the first film produced by him.
 His second film as a producer was Bodyguard, starring his brother-in-law Salman Khan with Kareena Kapoor.
 The film was directed by Siddique, who is otherwise active in Malayalam cinema and who had directed the original Malayalam version of the same film.

 In 2014, Agnihotri produced his next film, O Teri starring relative newcomers Pulkit Samrat, Bilal Amrohi and Sarah Jane Dias.
 The film was directed by debutant director Umesh Bisht; thus, it gave an opening to a large number of newcomers.

-Agnihotris next project is producing Ali Abbas Zafar's Bharat starring Salman Khan, set to release Eid 2019.
-Bharat will be an official adaptation of 2014 Korean film, ‘Ode to My Father’ which depicted modern Korean history from the 1950s to the present day through the life of an ordinary man.
+Agnihotris next project was producing Ali Abbas Zafar's Bharat starring Salman Khan, which released on Eid 2019.
+Bharat was an official adaptation of 2014 Korean film, ‘Ode to My Father’ which depicted modern Korean history from the 1950s to the present day through the life of an ordinary man.
 Agnihotri confirmed: "It’s the journey of a country and also a person, both of whom go by the name of Bharat."